Norman Anderson, MPH – Environmental Health Consultant

 Jill Kriesky received her MS in Economics from the University of Wisconsin-Madison and her PhD in Economics from the University of New Hampshire.
 She has spent more than twenty years in university-based community outreach on issues including labor relations, economic development and community health issues.
 As the director of West Virginia Campus Compact, the West Virginia University Office of Service Learning Programs, and Wheeling Jesuit University’s Service for Social Action Center and Clifford M. Lewis, SJ, Appalachian Institute, Kriesky developed and managed a series of community/academic partnerships with community-based organizations in West Virginia.
 In her most recent position at the University of Pittsburgh Graduate School of Public Health’s Center for Healthy Environments and Communities, Kriesky’s outreach and collaboration efforts focused on the potential health impacts of natural gas extraction.

-Celia Lewis, MS.ED, PhD – Research and Communications Consultant
+Celia Lewis, MS.ED, PhD – Research and Communications Specialist

 Celia Lewis received her MS from Bank Street College of Education and her PhD in Environmental Studies from Antioch University.
-Ms. Lewis has extensive experience in environmental conservation, education and public health.
-She has conducted biological inventories for the Connecticut Department of Energy and Environmental Protection and for the Yale School of Forestry and Environmental Studies Center for Coastal and Watershed Systems, and served as Assistant Head of Public Education at Yale Peabody Museum of Natural History.
-Most recently she conducted fieldwork and analysis of the risks of indoor wood smoke to public health, and analyzed research on the potential risks of common chemical pesticides to public health.
-Along with Beth Weinberger she has formed the consulting firm, Thimble Creek Research, which specializes in environmental health.
+Dr. Lewis has extensive experience in environmental conservation, education and public health.
+She has served as Assistant Head of Public Education at Yale Peabody Museum of Natural History, conducted research for Environment and Human Health, Inc., the Connecticut Department of Energy and Environmental Protection, the Yale School of Forestry and Environmental Studies and the Yale School Forests.
+Recent research also focuses on the public health implications of air and water contamination from energy sources.

 Gabriel Mejias, BE, MEM – Environmental Management Consultant